portia-o/tornado-game/README.md

 - Variable difficulty (multiple tornadoes, faster tornadoes)
 - User selection of grid size
-- Scoring (getting close to the tornado without dying will give you points)
+- Scoring (getting close to the tornado without dying will give you points, as will staying alive longer)
+- Sound effects

 ## Version